effiong-okon/windows-endpoint-threat-detection/README.md

 **This is arguably the best closing point of the whole lab** — the same detection logic that caught the attacker also caught me cleaning up after them.
-Wazuh doesn't distinguish between "bad guy creating a backdoor" and "good guy removing one" — it just reports account and privilege changes, which is exactly what you want from an EDR.
+Wazuh doesn't distinguish between "bad guy creating a backdoor" and "good guy removing one", it just reports account and privilege changes, which is exactly what you want from an EDR.

 ---